guntrip/blog/notes.md

 ## Stevecat's Jekyll Blog

 I've had a lot of fun with this and in the process, made it rather complicated.
+Eek.

 ### Topics